 Recently, the Florida Congress passed an immigration Law known as SB 1718, which will have significant consequences for immigrants and employers.
 The law creates new sections of the Florida Statutes.
-It is set to take effect on July 1, 2023, covering various areas such as driver’s licenses, employment, hospital admissions, human trafficking, etc. Below are some critical provisions of the bill that you should know.
+The law takes effect on July 1, 2023, covering driver’s licenses, employment, hospital admissions, and human trafficking.
+Below are some critical provisions of the bill that you should know.

 The law contains provisions that relate to cooperation with federal immigration authorities.
 It prohibits state and local entities from restricting law enforcement agencies from sharing information about a person’s immigration status with federal immigration agencies.
 The Department of Law Enforcement is to oversee and direct actions taken in response to federal immigration enforcement activities and immigration-related incidents within or pertaining to Florida. |